 What should I discuss with my healthcare provider before using Levemir FlexPen (insulin detemir)?

 You should not use insulin detemir if you are allergic to it, or if you are having an episode of hypoglycemia (low blood sugar).

-Insulin detemir is not approved for use by anyone younger than 2 years old.
+Insulin detemir should not be given to a child younger than 2 years old.
 Insulin detemir should not be used to treat type 2 diabetes in a child of any age.

 To make sure insulin detemir is safe for you, tell your doctor if you have:

 low levels of potassium in your blood (hypokalemia); or

 diabetic ketoacidosis (call your doctor for treatment).